We’ve moved to a new site! Please join us at governingchange.org – for all the latest news and resources on governing ecosystem change.

 Governing through power asymmetry and complexity: The problems of resource-dependent regions include globally uneven power relations and development patterns, and rapid and uncertain exogenous threats.
 At the same time, economic and social restructuring involving devolved planning responsibilities, privatised resource rights, and networked management approaches are undermining previous scientific and policy assumptions about the resilience of resource-dependent regions.
 We already know that multiscale institutions play a critical role in ensuring the resilience and resourcefulness of regions in the face of such challenges.
 We do not yet understand why some regions are resilient while others strain or even paralyse under conditions of inequity, complexity, uncertainty, and unpredictability.
 Our early contributions to this field emerge out of conducting empirical research on policy and administration in the USA and Australia, focusing on the role of scale in governance.
-Our more recent work has involved the development of a Regional Governance Index for assessing the institutional potential of regions.
-This has led to new cross-national projects analysing the governance of governance (‘meta-governance’) in governing through power asymmetry and complexity.
+Our more recent work has involved the development of a Power in Polycentric Governance Framework for assessing different types of power in multiscale governance regimes.
+This has led to a new cross-national projects analyzing political dynamics across the governance of 238 World Heritage regions.
 By focusing on scale and power asymmetry, we are providing an important counterpoint to the ‘bottom-up bias’ in sustainability science.
-See new papers in Journal of Rural Studies and American Review of Public Administration here.
+See new papers in Nature Sustainability and Nature here.

 Governance in the Anthropocene.
 This dimension of our research is concerned with the feasibility of different institutional designs to respond to chronic conflict and cumulative impacts of multiple environmental threats, such as global climate change, coastal development and over-fishing.
-In four recent and highly influential Reviews (in Nature, WIRES Climate Change, Nature Climate Change and Ecosystems), we identified several key challenges associated with governing large scale SESs under climate change.
+In four recent and highly influential Reviews (in Nature, WIRES Climate Change, One Earth and Nature Climate Change ), we identified several key challenges associated with governing large scale SESs under climate change.
 Future research will continue this work by developing a robust framework for understanding complex environmental governance under climate change, providing a more rigorous basis for understanding the effects of complexity and change on socio-ecological systems.
 New findings demonstrate that current governance interventions fail comprehensively for large scale SESs under climate change, highlighting the need for a more forward-looking understanding of the governance of socio-ecological change incorporating complex exogenous, cumulative and feedback dynamics.
-See our new paper on marine fisheries and future ocean conflict in Fish and Fisheries.
+See our new ARC Discovery and US SNAPP funded program on Governing Changing Oceans.